 Does this week’s podcast and blog help you understand the sensory processing challenges your child faces a bit better?
 Do you feel a bit more empowered about how to begin to help your child through these challenges?
 Please share any comments or questions you have in the Comments section below.
 Also, if you found this helpful, please share this post by clicking on the Facebook or Twitter buttons below.

-Until after the Christmas holidays… here’s to affecting autism!
+Until after the Christmas holidays… here’s to affecting autism through play!